The Applicant

 Notice of L&I Complaint.
 Cascade Logistics Inc.

-The complaint-by-complaint approach lasted six weeks.
+The squeaky-wheel approach lasted six weeks.

 -2 Compliance